wingolab/wingolab.github.io/projects.md

 and emotional problems later in life, including increased fearfulness, anxiety, and depression.
 We will investigate molecular mechanisms underlying this association in collaboration with investigators at University of Cape Town in South Africa and at McLean Hospital.

+## Acknowledgements

+We are grateful to the many research volunteers who make our work possible, our collaborators and financial support received from Veterans Administration, National Institutes of Health, Emory University, The To Remember Foundation, American Psychiatric Association, and the Brain and Behavior Foundation (formerly NARSAD).